 2. It’s Just the Light

 As mentioned before, the environment produces a rainbow of colors and in some instances, yellow or warm light may be predominant such as when the sun sets or if you are in a place that has warm orange or yellow tones.
-It could even be your ring setting if it’s a big piece of gold.
+It could even be our Moissanite vs diamond ring setting if it’s a big piece of gold.
 You may want to consider looking at the diamond again in a clear setting such as the jeweler’s workshop.

 3. Chemical Reactions with External Environment

 This is the most common reason why diamond really do turn yellow.
 Some beauty products, hygiene products, or chemicals used at work may be the cause of your diamond turning yellow.
 There are so many combinations that can lead to your diamond turning yellow.
 The good news is that reputable diamond sellers already have a system in place that will restore the original color of your diamond.
 A good seller will also have the basic knowledge and expertise to determine how your diamond turned yellow.

 4. It Could be a Fake Diamond or a Fake Color Grade

 Finally, for those who have no other reason as to why their diamonds are turning yellow, get a second opinion from a different jeweler or two.
 If you ended up buying a diamond for more than it is worth, you will know once different jewelers form the same opinion that your diamond is not real or if the certificate of your diamond was faked.